 Posting on social media has become a habit for many people; we like to share updates within our social networks about our thoughts, our triumphs, and our tragedies.
-However, posting on social media after an accident –whether a car accident or a slip and fall case–can be damaging to your personal injury case.
+However, posting on social media after an accident –whether a car accident or a slip and fall case–can be damaging to your personal injury accident claim.
 Our advice?
 Don’t do it.

 Posting on Social Media May Hurt Your Case